 It would extremely rare to meet a person who needs every single kind of insurance policy under the sun.
 However, when you look at the fact that over 6.8 million homes are underinsured, it’s possible to be too frugal at the same time.

 So, how do you know where to dump your cash?
 How do you know which kind of insurance policy you might need?
+Do you need for-profit vs. nonprofit insurance?
 The following post is here to guide you through a potential insurance minefield, so you can seek out the correct policy for your needs.

 Buildings insurance | Legal requirement: Yes